sjakthol/aws-network-benchmark/README.md

 This project uses [iperf3](https://iperf.fr/) to measure network performance.

-For Fargete, we package an iperf3 server into a Docker container, deploy the container as a Fargate task and create an EC2 instance to execute iperf3 client against the iperf3 server in Fargate.
+For Fargate, we package an iperf3 server into a Docker container, deploy the container as a Fargate task and create an EC2 instance to execute iperf3 client against the iperf3 server in Fargate.
 Benchmarks configure iperf3 client to use 10 connections to execute a 15 minute benchmark in reverse mode (server sends the